lucamasera/NESSRA/README.md

 Here are listed the parameters of NESSRA.
 ```
 -h, --help            show this help message and exit
--l --lgn              file containing the edges of the gene-network to
+-l, --lgn              file containing the edges of the gene-network to
                       expand;
--d --data             gene-expression experiment data matrix;
+-d, --data             gene-expression experiment data matrix;
--t --tilesizes        one or more values for the subsets-size;
+-t, --tilesizes        one or more values for the subsets-size;
--i --iterations       one or more values for the number of iterations;
+-i, --iterations       one or more values for the number of iterations;
--a --alphas           one or more values for the confidence threshold alpha;
+-a, --alphas           one or more values for the confidence threshold alpha;
--k --mc4_list_lenght  lenght of the list to aggregate with MC4;
+-k, --mc4_list_lenght  lenght of the list to aggregate with MC4;
--o --experiment_name  output folder containing the experiments;
+-o, --experiment_name  output folder containing the experiments;
--p --pcpp             path to the pc++ executable;
+-p, --pcpp             path to the pc++ executable;
--n --ncpu             number of CPUs to use in parallel.
+-n, --ncpu             number of CPUs to use in parallel.
 ```

 We provide an example script to run an expansion on a subset of vitis gene-expression data.